Insomnia hypnosis MP3 for bedtime relaxation

-One of the most common things I get asked about is hypnotherapy for insomnia.
+I created this Insomnia Hypnosis MP3 because insomnia is one of the most common things that clients ask me to help them with.
 Insomnia is increasingly common nowadays, with recent reports stating that as much as one third of the UK population may be affected.

 Insomnia is one of the most frustrating, debilitating issues to suffer with, as it can have a knock-on effect on our whole day.
 Fatigue, irritability and that annoying brain fog can make daily life seem much more difficult than it already is.